aureliojargas/pauladamsmith.com/posts/tshirts.md

 hide_post_image: true
 ---

-The closer you get to moving, the less sentimental you are about those marginal possessions you tote from home to home.
-The ones you defer action on their final status: back in the rotation, daily use, or into archives?
-Or pitched, sold, donated, excised?

-I said “smell you later” to some printed t-shirts today, here are some.
+I said “smell you later” to some printed t-shirts in my possession today.

 ### Texas "Tremodillo"